How to Prevent Your Air Mattress From Deflating Overnight

 The Verdict

 Doubtful about your ability to maintain a healthy environment for an indoor air mattress?
-Opting for a camping air mattresses is another route to consider.
+Opting for a camping air mattress is another route to consider.

 Whatever your air mattress situation, air loss is not the end!